mieel/PSGitChangeLog/README.md

 Powershell Module to convert a Git log to a readable format (md or html)

 # How it works
 **Intents** are defined in the `/PSGitChangelog.Config.psd1` Configuration file, each Intent can have more than one Code.
+UPDATE: this module is now (or tries to) compliant to the [Convential Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 Whenever a Commit Message mentions that Code, it will be classed as that Intent: e.g Bugfix, New Feature, Configuration... see file: `/PSGitChangelog.Config.psd1` (you can customize it) Each Intent also has an order in which it would appear on the Changelog.
 For example if you would want Bug fixes to rank higher than Configuration changes, you can do that by specifying the `order` property.